jawah/niquests/docs/community/faq.rst

 What is "urllib3.future"?
 -------------------------

-It is a fork of the well know **urllib3** library, you can easily imagine that Niquests would have been completely unable to serve that much feature with the existing **urllib3** library.
+It is a fork of the well-known **urllib3** library, you can easily imagine that Niquests would have been completely unable to serve that much feature with the existing **urllib3** library.